Chapter 34: Recovery – 159 AK, Early Winter

 What would have happened had I not waved him away that day?
 Would he have avoided this?

 As the wiry old man drew closer, she squinted, trying to make out his face.
 There was something familiar about him.
-Jon’s head was resting on her shoulder, as he gently snored.
+Jon’s head rested on her shoulder, as he gently snored.
 Sensing no danger, she did not wake him.

 Then again, Licht Gegen controlled this area and would have – should have – dealt with any threat long before it approached them.